indraai/vedicthreefoldalgorithm.com/karma-yoga/index.md

 The result is what we are; all these actions taken together are called Karma,—work, action.
 Every mental and physical action we take, and by which its own power and knowledge are discovered, is Karma, this word being used in its widest sense.
 Thus we are all doing Karma all the time.

 - I am talking to you: that is Karma.
-- You are listening: that is Karma.
+- You are listening to me: that is Karma.
 - We breathe: that is Karma.
-- We walk: Karma.
+- We walk: that is Karma.

 Everything we do, physical or mental, is Karma, and it leaves its marks on us.